Monitor hosts that send OpenTelemetry data to Dynatrace

 Receivers

-The hostmetrics receiver is optimized with various collection intervals (1 minute, 5 minutes, 1 hour).
+The hostmetrics receiver collects host-level metrics.
+It is configured with three collection intervals: 1 minute, 5 minutes, and 1 hour.

 • Use short intervals for the most important metrics to ensure that Dynatrace provides fast alerts for important changes.